joe-irving/defundclimatechaos/index.md

   text: |-
     # Stay updated

-    Sign up to get all the latest news, updates and materials you'll need as we get closer to October 29
+    Sign up to get all the latest news, updates and materials you'll need to take action on October 29

     {% include signup-form.html %}
   decoration: "![](/assets/images/climate-justice-now-sign-yacap-climate-strike-2020.png)"